 What to get….

-At this stage I recommend investing in three things.
+At this stage I recommend investing in two things.
 The first one is good planner (I’m a huge fan of Plum Paper Planners, FYI I have a video review of them too, watch it HERE).

-Third resource is Janelle Knutson’s Home School High School Forms Pack.
+The second resource is Janelle Knutson’s Home School High School Forms Pack.
 In Janelle’s pack she has course description forms you’ll want to use.
 Janelle also has a great video series on how to homeschool high school.
 FIND IT HERE.

 Create A Binder